winitzki/scall/tutorial/programming_dhall.md

 #### Free monads

-Free monads represent a general form of tree-like data types, where the functor `F` describes the shape of the tree branching and the data is stored on leaves.
+Free monads represent a general form of tree-like data types, where the functor `F` describes the shape of the tree branching and the data is stored in leaves.
 The free monad on a functor `F` can be defined recursively as `L a = Either a (F (L a))`.
 The corresponding transformer `T` applied to a foreign monad `M` is also defined recursively as `T M a = M (Either a (F (T M a)))`.
 Note that the foreign monad `M` is applied on the outside, but recursion makes it appear also inside the transformed type.